sonburn/sncr-sketch-plugin/README.md

 ## Link Selected
 Links the selected artboard description and artboard together.
 Any link created between an artboard description and artboard will replace any previous link, if one existed.

+## Unlink Selected
+Removes links for selected artboard descriptions, to break their relationships to any artboards.

 ## Select All Linked on Page
 Selects all linked artboard descriptions on the current page, facilitating the ability to run another process against all selected artboard descriptions at once.